-76. Key Characteristics of the Supplementary Pensions or Early Retirement Schemes for Directors and Date When Said Schemes Were approved at the General Shareholders' Meeting, on an Individual Basis
+76. Key Characteristics of the Supplementary Pensions or Early Retirement Schemes For Directors and Statement on the Date When Said Schemes Were approved at the General Meeting, on an Individual Basis

 At the 2005 Annual General Meeting, a Retirement Pension Plan for Executive Directors was approved.